yanxx422/Database-Management-System-mydb/README.md

 ## Credits

-This is a collaborate project with me and my classmate at Georgetown U database class, Rashid Haddad.
+This is a collaborative project with me and my classmate at Georgetown U database class, Rashid Haddad.
+We worked hard and learned a lot!